 Table of Contents

-Obedience to God is an act of love and submission.
+To obey God is an act of love and submission.
 It is not a forced behavior.
 Christ found joy in obeying His Father’s will.
 “I delight to do your will, O my God: yea, your law is within my heart” (Psalm 40:8).
 When the law is inscribed in the heart, obedience becomes a pleasure.
 Instead of being regarded as a series of outward rules to be followed, obedience to the law becomes natural.

 How does this process start?

 When a person invites Jesus into their heart, he begins a daily walk with Him.
 He does this by reading the Scriptures and by prayer.
 As God sends His Holy Spirit to convict his heart, a change starts to take place in the life.
 The old thoughts are transformed and a new life begins to take place.
 Thus, the process of conversion begins (John 3:8).
 God does the work of change as the person submits His will for his life.
 “For it is God who works in you both to will and to do of his good pleasure” (Philippians 2:13).
 Thus, to the Christian, obedience to the commandments of God are no longer hard, but is the result of love (1 John 5:3b).